mateuszjurewicz/notes_public/notes/English Vocabulary.md

 calm and having a self-assured command of one's faculties, feelings and behavior.
 - `shofar`
 an ancient musical instrument, often in the form of a ram's horn, used for ancient Jewish religious purposes.
 Learned form the musical Godspell.
+- `specious`
+plausible but false, deceptively pleasing but based on false pretense.
 - `wallah`
 an arabic expression meaning "I swear by God" but also as a noun, from Hindi, it means a person employed in a particular activity (e.g. a kitchen wallah, rickshaw wallah) or an important person within a field (e.g. a Republican wallah).
 - `whet sb's appetite`